uniwix/casioplot/docs/source/examples.rst

 More
 ----

-You can find more examples in the ``example`` directory in the source code.
+You can find more examples in the ``demo`` directory in the source code.